 Reaching Everest Base Camp isn’t just a light-hearted trek.
 It’s a mini expedition that will test you in more ways than one.

-But for the short time you are there all the pain completely disappears, leaving you to revel in what will become one of the greatest achievements of your life.
+But in that period of time, all of the pain completely disappears, leaving you to revel in what will become one of the greatest achievements of your life.

 Between the pats on the back, the hugs and the handshakes of congratulations, you’ll lose yourself in complete silence as you marvel at the spectre before you – the top of the world.
 Not many people can say they stood over half way towards that.